TryQuiet/quiet/packages/ZbayLite/README.md

 Ubuntu18 ```npm run distUbuntu18```

 The built installers can then be found in the `dist` folder.

 ## Managing keys

 Zbay uses the [Buttercup](https://buttercup.pw/) password manager to safety store Zcash keys and other necessary information.
-If you want to retrieve key or check information stored there, open the Zbay vault file in Buttercup.
+If you want to retrieve a key or check what information is stored there, open the Zbay vault file in Buttercup.
 Here's where to find it:

 On Linux ```~/.config/Zbay/vault-mainnet.bcup```